chrisbolin/lighthouse-example/README.md

-## Lighthouse on the CLI - Example
+## Lighthouse Runner: An Example

-_This is just a simple proof of concept.
+_This is just a simple proof-of-concept.
 It's ugly.
 You've been warned._

 ### Usage